DeeptiPenmetsa/BigdataApps-Spring2016-LabAssignments/README.md

 # BigdataApps-Spring2016-LabAssignments
-The repository consists of all the Lab Assignments done by Contributor:-PENMETSA DEEPTI PRIYADARSHINI as part of the course:-Big Data analytics and applications semester:-2016
+The repository consists of all the Lab Assignments done by<br/>
+Contributor:-PENMETSA DEEPTI PRIYADARSHINI<br/>
+as part of the <br/>
+course:-Big Data analytics and applications<br/>
+semester:-2016<br/>
-Instructor:-Dr yugyung Lee
+Instructor:-Dr yugyung Lee<br/>
-Teaching Assistants:-Mayanka chandra sekhar,Feichen shen
+Teaching Assistants:-Mayanka chandra sekhar,Feichen shen<br/>